Royal Wedding Photographer Shares Secret Of Getting Children To Cooperate For Official Portrait

 In a report from People, photographer Alexi Lubomirski, who took the royal wedding photos, confessed that everyone has been asking him how he was able to get all the children to sit nicely and smile for the camera at the same time.
 His answer?
 Candy.

-Alexi says that when he was beginning to set up one photo, placing The Duke of Edinburgh and Her Majesty in their chairs, he could hear kids crying in the background as the scene grew a little chaotic.
+Alexi says that when he was beginning to set up one photo, placing the Duke of Edinburgh and Her Majesty in their chairs, he could hear kids crying in the background as the scene grew a little chaotic.
 Luckily, his brilliant plan then sprung into action.

 “And then I heard this magic word behind me that was Smarties, which is obviously an English Candy, much like M&Ms, and they were being bribed with one Smartie here and one Smartie there.
-So as soon as the kids came onto the set, I immediately just shouted out, ‘Who likes Smarties?’, and then everybody hands up, smiles, even some of the adults I think put their hands up,” he dished.
+So as soon as the kids came onto the set, I immediately just shouted out, ‘Who likes Smarties?’ and then everybody hands up, smiles, even some of the adults I think put their hands up,” he dished.

 The photographer also said that the magic word of the day was “smarties” in order to get the great shots.
-Not surprisingly he also thanked the candy for helping him navigate through photos.
+Not surprisingly, he also thanked the candy for helping him navigate through photos.

 While Lexi was tasked with taking and setting up six photos in just 25 minutes, he rose to the occasion.
 The famed photographer also dished that there was a “joyful” feel in the room following the wedding, with parents trying to tend to their kids and aunts and uncles talking to one another, giving it a family feel.